k00mi/gitaly/README.md

 1. One central place to monitor operations
 1. Performance improvements doing less and caching more
-1. Move the git operations from the app to the file/git server with git rtc (routing git access over JSON HTTP calls)
+1. Move the git operations from the app to the file/git server with git rpc (routing git access over JSON HTTP calls)
-1. Use Git ketch to allow active-active (push to a local server), and distributed read operations (read from a secundary).
+1. Use Git ketch to allow active-active (push to a local server), and distributed read operations (read from a secondary).

 ## Decisions